SimonEnsemble/SimonEnsemble.github.io/content/posts/2024-05-28-chemical-plume.md

     src="/blog/plume/eqn.jpeg"
     caption="the simple model of the chemical plume at steady state."
 >}}

+(this model is employed in the [Infotaxis](https://www.nature.com/articles/nature05464) policy to search for the source of a chemical plume. the equations we derive match those provided in the SI of the Infotaxis paper.)

 ### transformation to the modified Helmholtz equation
 we transform the steady-state diffusion-advection-decay equation into a modified Helmholtz problem via the transformation: